 All too often you hear or see advertisements for ways to get out of debt quick.
 Unfortunately, these get debt-free quick schemes are not all they are talked up to be.
 But, the good news is, there are options for those in debt or struggling to make payments.

-Debt befalls those who fail to repay the debt they have incurred, whether it be on a credit card or something like a loan.
+Debt occurs when those fail to repay the debt they have incurred, whether it be on a credit card or a loan.
 When this happens, the creditor will start pursuing you for the money you owe — known as a collection.
 They may go through a collection agency or could even decide to file a suit against you for collection.
-If the court sides with the creditor then the big guns come into play, like foreclosure, bank levies, repossession, etc.
+If the court sides with the creditor then the big guns come into play, like foreclosure, bank levies, repossession or wage garnishment.

 These viable options are definitely a good way of reaching a debt settlement but it is important to note that a debt settlement will negatively affect your credit score and show up on your credit report.